 - 1. Identify reception staff responsibilities and training needs. - 2.
 Identify sources of patient education materials appropriate for the reception area. - 3.
 List accessory equipment and documents that should be readily accessible in the patient scanning room. - 4.
-Apply good charting rules to written records. - 5.
+Apply established charting rules to written records. - 5.
 Identify patient, scanner and personnel records that should be documented and stored. - 6.
+Explain the importance of periodic data backup and the basic concepts of copying and archiving DXA data. - 7.
+Describe the application of networking for file and image transfer to DXA. - 8.
 Set up a quality improvement program.